-This protocol is to setup the 96-well optical plate for PCR DNA amplification using IdentifilerTM.
+This protocol is to setup the 96-well optical plate for PCR DNA amplification using Identifiler[TM].

 - 1. Important notes to remember for using the BioRobot Universal for setup: - a.
-It is recommended that the system liquid carboy be well above the minimum level prior top commencing a run. - b.
+It is recommended that the system liquid carboy be well above the minimum level prior to commencing a run. - b.
 It is recommended that the system be re-initialized and a 100mL flush (available from the Tools drop-down menu) be performed prior to commencing a run. - c.
 Sarstedt screw-cap tubes are required for use on the instrument as they fit securely in the cooling blocks.
 Caps should be removed after tubes are placed in the cooling blocks and replaced prior to removing tubes from the cooling block. - d.
 The maximum volume of sample is 10uL.
 If additional Taq DNA polymerase is to be added, the maximum amount of sample is 8uL. - 2.
 Yfiler Vortex the AmpF/STR PCR Reaction Mix, AmpF/STR YfilerTM Primer Set, AmpliTaq GoldTM DNA Polymerase, and AmpF/STR Control DNA 007 for 5 seconds.
-Spin the tubes briefly in a microcentrifuge to remove any liquid from the caps. - Minifiler Vortex the AmpFISTR MinifilerTM Master Mix, AmpFISTR MinifilerTM Primer Set, and AmpFISTR Control DNA 007 for 5 seconds.
 Spin the tubes briefly in a microcentrifuge to remove any liquid from the caps.

+Minifiler - Vortex the AmpF/STR Minifiler Master Mix, AmpF/STR Minifiler Master Mix, AmpF/STR Minifiler AmpF/STR Control DNA 007 for 5 seconds.
+Spin the tubes briefly in a microcentrifuge to remove any liquid from the caps.
+(Skip to Step 4.)

-(Skip to Step 4.) - 3.
-Create a master mix for the appropriate kit by combining the following volumes of reagents into a 1.5mL Sarstedt screw-cap tube:
+3. Create a master mix for the appropriate kit by combining the following volumes of reagents into a 1.5mL Sarstedt screw-cap tube: